flickerlight/json-schema-express/README.md

 400
 ```
 # Write your own generator
-All generators are placed in the generators directory.
-We provide some standard generators in the std sub-directory.
+Sometimes you may want to generate more than random data for a json schema, such as the integer sequence we exhibited above.
+In this case, you can write your own generators.

+All existing generators are placed in the generators/std directory.
 You can define your own generator following the std_ examples.
-The important things are:
+The important things you need to know are:

-1. Your generator class need to accept the key's json schema in its __init__() method, and provides a generate() method to return the generated value.
+1. Your generator class needs to accept the key's json schema in its __init__() method, and provides a generate() method to return the generated value.

 2. Once a generator is instantialized for a json key, this generator instance will be associated with the key and cached by DataProducer.
 Next time DataProducer meets the key, it will directly call the cached instance to get the value.
 This is how we generate integer sequence.